 An extra layer can provide a simple source of extra warmth for your dog.
 If your pup has a favorite blanket used at home, that is an excellent option for camping.

-2. Keep Warm with Snuggles and Cuddles
+2. Keep Dogs Warm with Body Heat from Snuggles and Cuddles

 3. Have Nutrient Rich Treats – and Plenty of Water